Skip to content

 Why does my car grind when I accelerate?

 Grinding during acceleration often points to a transmission issue — worn gears, low transmission fluid, or failing bearings inside the transmission.
 It could also be a worn CV joint (especially if it is worse during turns while accelerating) or a failing differential bearing on rear-wheel-drive vehicles.
-A transmission fluid check and inspection is the first diagnostic step, typically $50 to $125 at most shops.
+A transmission fluid check and inspection is the first diagnostic step.

 Can a wheel bearing cause a grinding noise?

 Yes.
 A failing wheel bearing is one of the most common causes of a constant grinding or humming noise while driving.
 The sound gets louder at higher speeds and does not change when you brake.
 You can sometimes isolate which side by gently swerving — the noise typically gets louder when the weight loads onto the side with the bad bearing (louder turning left means the right bearing is failing).
-Wheel bearing replacement costs $200 to $500 per wheel.
+Wheel bearing replacement cost depends on your vehicle type and whether it uses a press-in or bolt-on design.

 What does a bad transmission sound like?